Preparation#

 Explanation of the Copy-and-Run exercises.
 As explained last week, in Copy-and-Run (CaR) exercises, you’ll be provided with code that you should copy into your Python environment and run.
 You will then observe the outcome, usually a printed result.
 You should try to understand why the code produces the output that it does.
 It is also a good idea to try to predict what the output will be before running the code.

 Motivation.
 You’ve learned that code is executed line by line, with every line being executed in sequence.
 However, there are times when you might want to skip certain lines of code.
-This is where the if statement comes in handy.
+This is where the if

-The if statement is used when you want to execute some code only if a certain condition is met.
+statement is used when you want to execute some code only if a certain condition is met.
 In larger programs, this condition is something the programmer cannot predict in advance.
 It might depend on the result of a calculation, data retrieved from a file, or user input.
 For example, if you write a program that processes experimental results, you might want to print a warning if those results fall outside the expected range.
 But when you’re writing the program, you won’t know in advance what those results will be.

 In small code snippets which we use for CaR exercises, it can be challenging to come up with an example of a condition that isn’t known in advance.
 So, in the following examples, some conditions might seem obvious.
-You should keep in mind that the benefit of if statements is most apparent in larger programs, and the goal of these exercises is to help you understand the Python syntax.
+You should keep in mind that the benefit of if

-Prep 3.1: Basic if statements#
+Prep 3.1: Basic If Statements#

 Run the following code and observe what gets printed.